ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 * Bring up IDLE, the programming environment for Python
 * Create a short Python program and run it
 * Create a Github repository under the UCSD-CSE-SPIS-2016 organization
+* Use the github web interface to upload files and edit text in a README.md file

 # {{page.num}}, step-by-step